 You could use jute or burlap as I have done or go for any other thick material.
 Or you could use an interfacing to give a rather thin material some stiffness.
 Don’t forget to use this size calculator for your envelopes.

 The folder that I have made is 15×10.5 inches in size.
 You can always make alterations as per your need.
 I needed it to carry some A4 size documents so this size.
 I may soon be making some in different sizes as well.
+Of course, to start making different sizes, you’ll probably need one of the best fabric cutting machines to make sure the pieces of fabric are the correct size and are cut accurately.
+This will ensure that the final design of the fabric envelope looks professional.
+You won’t want scruffy edges on the envelope, so it’s important to cut the pieces properly.

 As I said this was an extremely easy DIY craft piece which hardly takes time to take shape.
 For the one mentioned here (the green polka dot folder) this is what you need: